How to Find a Teaching English Job in Vietnam

 Do I need to be in Vietnam to find a teaching job?

-But there definitely are benefits to applying from within Vietnam too.
-For example some companies/recruiters are perhaps not willing to take the risk that you’ll actually book your flights if there is a suitable alternative already in the country.
+There are benefits to applying from within Vietnam too.
+For example, some companies/recruiters are perhaps not willing to take the risk that you’ll book your flights if there is a suitable alternative already in the country.
 Also, jobs tend to get snapped up quickly and often with a short period before the start date, which could be another perk to being in the country when interviewing.

 When is the best time of year to find a teaching English job?